 The Bass Spawning Season

 Bass spawning season is very predictable, because bass do the same thing every year in three basic stages.
 Bass spawn begins when waters start warming up.
 The first stage is called the pre-spawn stage, when bass move toward shallow flats from their deeper wintering areas.
 The next stage is called the spawn, when bass clear a nest on hard bottom and proceed to lay, fertilize and hatch eggs.
 Post-spawn is the final stage in the cycle after bass leave their nest.
-Weather and water conditions facilitate the transition in stages.
+Weather and water conditions facilitate the transition in stages and determine the best times to fish for bass.

 Temperature, location and moon phase are the most important factors that affect bass spawning season.
 Prime spawning temperatures for bass are 55-65 degrees.
 The optimal temperature will be reached first in the southern parts of the country in early February and then work north throughout the spring months.
 The moon’s effect on spawning is one of the most controversial conditions.
 Some anglers claim that bass spawn right after the first full moon once the water temperatures rise above 60 degrees.
 In a perfect world this is true, but that temperature must stay optimal for largemouth to spawn at that time.
 It is good to keep the moon phase in mind when you’re trying to unlock the pattern, but the temperature and location are more important.